Enabling open access to knowledge

 We are constantly striving to be more transparent in all aspects of what Elsevier does, including pricing.
 We try to support requests for information within the bounds allowed by financial reporting requirements and competition rules.

-- We provide the price of publishing Gold Open Access on each journal homepage and in a central list(opens in new tab/window)
+We provide the price of publishing gold open access on each journal homepage and in a central list(opens in new tab/window)

-- We automatically notify authors who are entitled to free or discounted Gold Open Access because they are in a lower- or middle-income country.
-Our APC waiver policy explains this process.
+We automatically notify authors who are entitled to free or discounted gold open access because they are based in a low — or middle-income country — our APC waiver policy explains this process

-- We provide a range of information on our website about our pricing competitiveness; how our pricing corresponds to quality; and publishing model uptake across subscription and open access.
+We provide a range of information(opens in new tab/window) about our pricing competitiveness; how our pricing corresponds to quality; and publishing model uptake across subscription and open access

 We do not double-dip.
 We can be reimbursed for an article in two ways — through an Article Publishing Charge (APC) or a subscription — but we never charge for the same article twice.
 We have a strict no double-dipping policy.

 As part of our commitment to inclusion and diversity in science we believe no researcher should be prevented from publishing in their journal of choice because of financial barriers.
 We support researchers from low- and middle-income countries to publish fold open access if they wish to do so.
 When publishing in fully open access journals, we fully waive all open access charges for authors from 69 countries (Group A(opens in new tab/window)) and give a 50% discount for authors from 57 countries (Group B(opens in new tab/window)).

 For other authors, we offer a choice of journals with open access publishing charges ranging from $150 to $10,100.
 We will also consider requests for accommodations on a case-by-case basis for authors who are required to publish open access but do not have the financial means to do so.

 Finally, we provide high quality subscription publishing options, so authors should never face a cost barrier to publishing in their journal of choice.